 An HVAC system is one of the biggest investments you make in your home.
-While you obviously want to keep it running as long as possible, it’s important to know when it’s time for an upgrade.
+While you obviously want to keep it functioning as long as possible, it’s important to understand when it’s time for an upgrade.

 The heating, air conditioning and plumbing professionals at Midland Air Service Experts are here to share some indications for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.